MicrosoftDocs/Contribute/Contribute/git-github-fundamentals.md

 ### Directory organization

-As mentioned earlier, a project's default/master branch serves as the current version of content for the project.
-The content in the master branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
+As mentioned earlier, a project's default/main branch serves as the current version of content for the project.
+The content in the main branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding Docs pages.
 Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).

 You can typically find a main `articles` directory off the root of the repository.
 The articles directory contains a set of subdirectories.
 Articles in the subdirectories are formatted as Markdown files that use an *.md* extension.
 Some repositories that support multiple services use a generic `/articles` subdirectory, such as the [Azure-Docs](https://github.com/MicrosoftDocs/Azure-Docs) repository.
 Others might use a service-specific name, such as the [IntuneDocs](https://github.com/MicrosoftDocs/IntuneDocs) repository, which uses `/IntuneDocs`.